docarray/docarray/docs/fundamentals/document/construct.md

 ## What's next?

-One can also construct Document from bytes, JSON, Protobuf message.
+You can also construct Documents from bytes, JSON, and Protobuf messages.
 These methods are introduced {ref}`in the next chapter<serialize>`.